encode/django-vanilla-views/docs/migration/model-views.md

-# Migration
+# Migration Guide

+## Model Views

 This document provides the complete set of API changes between Django's existing model views and the corresponding `django-vanilla-views` implementations.

+It covers `ListView`, `DetailView`, `CreateView`, `UpdateView` and `DeleteView`.
+For the base views please [see here][base-views].

 Wherever API points have been removed, we provide examples of what you should be using instead.

 This scope of this migration guide may appear intimidating at first if you're intending to port your existing views accross to using `django-vanilla-views`, but you should be able to approach refactorings in a fairly simple step-by-step manner, working through each item in the list one at a time.

+Although a large amount of API has been removed, the functionality that the views provide should be identical to Django's existing views.
 If you believe you've found some behavior in Django's generic class based views that can't also be trivially achieved in `django-vanilla-views`, then please [open a ticket][tickets], and we'll treat it as a bug.

-## Removed attributes and methods

 ---